sanyaade-buildtools/ferret/README.md

 **Note: `for` loops count down instead of up in Ferret.**

-You can see how easy it is to create list functions iteratively using list accumulation by taking a look at many of the extended functions in the `Lists` module:
+This makes it very easy iterative functions using list accumulation.
+Some examples of this can be found in the the extended library `Lists` module:

 ```
 -- generate a list of numbers from 1..n